 What do you need to apply for the course?

-You’ll need a minimum of five GCSEs at grade C or above including a grade B in Maths.
+You’ll need a minimum of five GCSEs at grade C or above including GCSE grade 6 in Maths.

 What are the key things you’ll learn?